 How much will the new centre cost?

-The Leeds Hospitals Charity appeal aims to raise £6.8m to fund the building of the new centre and create a deserving centre of this condition and of Rob Burrow’s name.
+The Leeds Hospitals Charity is currently raising £6.8m to fund the new centre and create a landmark building fully able to support this complex condition and reflect the name and legacy of Rob Burrow CBE.

 Where will the new centre be located?

-The site of the new centre is proposed to be at Seacroft Hospital.
+The site of the new centre is Seacroft Hospital.

 When will the new centre open?